Get all the information you need about Lufthansa baggage policy, allowance, fees, and restrictions.

 If your checked baggage was damaged upon arrival, you must:

-- Provide proof that your bag damaged while under the airline’s care
+• Provide proof that your bag was damaged while under the airline’s care

-- Show your damaged bag to a baggage service agent so that the
+• Show your damaged bag to a baggage service agent

 You will then be provided a written Damage Report, along with a reference number.